-FREE education, FREE curriculum, FREE computers, FREE Internet access all to be enjoyed in the comfort of your own home!
+FREE education, FREE curriculum, FREE computers, FREE Internet access, all to be enjoyed in the comfort of your own home!
 Sounds enticing, doesn’t it?
 Online virtual schools can offer big incentives, but are they really free?

 Virtual charter schools have been aggressive in targeting homeschoolers.
 Many of you may have received mailings and marketing materials to convince you that this form of public education qualifies as “homeschooling.”
 In reality, virtual charter school administrators are competing with traditional public schools for the thousands of dollars per student in state funds that they receive when they bring more homeschoolers into the public school system.
-Most of these charters are operated by for-profit companies that reap huge benefits from the $8,000 per student they receive.
-Only 5% of these funds actually go to the sponsoring school district itself for administration fees.
+Most of these charters are operated by for-profit companies that reap tremendous benefits from the $8,000 per student they receive.
+Only 5% of these funds go to the sponsoring school district itself for administration fees.

 What is the downside of virtual charters and PS at home?